Yemzewd/-https-pta-mtn.com-post-trial-access-Pta_survey/README.md

 Fig.1 Stacked bar graph showing the distribution of key roles by origin.
 Information sheet for study particpant.
 Study data in excel format.
+Data are available under the terms of the creative commons Attribution 4.0 International License (CCO-BY 4.0).